Construction, Extension and Paths of Near-Homogeneous Tournaments: Introduction

 \section{Introduction}

-We consider strict digraphs, i.e. digraphs without loops or parallel arcs in this paper.
-A \textbf{tournament} $T$ is a digraph consists of a set of vertices $V(T)$ and a set of arcs (edges with direction) $A(T)$ such that there is exactly one arc between every two vertices $u$ and $v$.
+We consider digraphs that are strict, i.e. without loops or parallel arcs, in this paper.
+A \textbf{tournament} $T$ is a digraph consisting of a set of vertices $V(T)$ and a set of arcs (edges with direction) $A(T)$ such that there is exactly one arc between every two vertices $u$ and $v$.
 If there is an arc from $u$ to $v$, we say that $u$ is an \textbf{in-neighbor} of $v$ and $v$ is an \textbf{out-neighbor} of $u$, and denote it by $u\rightarrow v$.
 The number of in-neighbors of $u$ is called the \textbf{in-degree} of $u$, denoted by $d^-(u)$.
 The number of out-neighbors of $u$ is called the \textbf{out-degree} of $u$, denoted by $d^+(u)$.
 The set of out-neighbors of $u$ is called the \textbf{out-neighborhood} of $u$, and the set of in-neighbors of $u$ in called the \textbf{in-neighborhood} of $u$.
 We call out-degree and in-degree of a vertex its \textbf{semi-degrees}.
 A \textbf{regular tournament} $T$ is then a tournament in which $d^+(u) = d^-(u)$ for every vertex $u\in V(T)$.
+The \textbf{irregularity} of a tournament is defined as $i(T)=\max\{|d^+(u)-d^-(u)|, u \in V(T)\}$, and can be viewed as a characterization of how close a tournament is to be regular.
 Let $V'$ be a subset of $V(T)$, $\langle V' \rangle$ stands for the sub-tournament induced by $V'$, i.e. the sub-tournament with vertex set $V'$ and the arc set containing all the arcs among vertices in $V'$.
+Let $u$ and $v$ be two distinct vertices in a tournament $T$.
+A \textbf{$\boldsymbol{(u,v)}$-path} of length $k$, or a \textbf{$\boldsymbol{(u,v)}$-$\boldsymbol{k}$-path}, is a path from $u$ to $v$ with $k$ arcs.
+The \textbf{distance} from $u$ to $v$, denoted by $\boldsymbol {d(u,v)}$, is the length of the shortest $(u,v)$-path.
+A \textbf{$\boldsymbol k$-cycle} is a cycle containing $k$ vertices (or equivalently $k$ arcs).
 For the terms and concepts not defined in this paper, the reader is referred to \cite{BG2008}.